GyozaGuy/ark-auth-bot/README.md

 ~auth status @PlayerName
 ```

 If run without tagging a player, `~auth status` will check your own status.
+This command can be run by any Discord member.

 **Deleting a player from the database**